abhinaba-ghosh/abhinaba-ghosh/README.md

 -   📮 I'm a Technical Lead Manager, Quality working for Postman remotely
     <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
 -   📝 I regularly write technical articles for [Medium](https://medium.com/@abhinaba-ghosh)
--   📖 I am currently reading [zero to one by Peter Thiel](https://amzn.to/3dTQa0k)
+-   📖 I am currently reading [The Idea Of India by Sunil Khilnani]([https://amzn.to/3dTQa0k](https://www.amazon.in/Idea-India-Sunil-Khilnani/dp/0143032461))
 -   💬 Talk to me about soccer, quality engineering, test automation, mars endeavors & startups
 -   👯 We can connect to play some games of Chess ♟
 -   📫 How to reach me **askabhinaba@gmail.com**